Vitamins

 There's not much debate about meat being a highly nutrient-dense source for protein, fat, minerals, and most vitamins.
 One or two vitamins, however, are oftentimes excluded from the club – namely, vitamin C and A.

 To assuage this old myth, I want to direct your attention to the publication by Descalzo et al. (2007) and our previous article about vitamin C in meat.
 From both, I think you'll come to see it as we do.
-There's no vitamin missing from me, with the possible exception of vitamin D (which isn't a problem, because we synthesise it ourselves with the help of sunlight).
+There's no vitamin missing from meat, with the possible exception of vitamin D (which isn't a problem, because we synthesise it ourselves with the help of sunlight).

 And since vitamins generally have better bioavailability in the context of animal products, they're simply of higher value in meat.
 If you're still concerned, taking a full blood panel of all your vitamins might be recommendable, though potentially costly.